icdocsoc/docsoc-guide-linux/4-advanced-command-line-concepts.md

 ```

 This will print the names of all files/directories containing the string "cat".
 Note that the `<file>` argument is not needed for `grep` in this case; the Terminal is smart enough to realise input will come from the piped command instead.

+This doesn't just end with two commands, you can chain together as many commands as you want.
+Feel free to experiment!